-We hope these heartfelt quotes serve as a reminder that in a time fear and anxiety, there is always hope.
-For more inspiring messages, check out our 19 Inspirational Quotes About Hope and Healing.
+We hope these words of comfort serve as a reminder that in a time fear and anxiety, there is always hope.
+For more inspiring messages, check out these Inspirational Quotes About Hope and Healing.

-What are your favorite quotes?
-We’d love to know what words are giving you strength, today and every day.
+What are your favorite quotes or words of encouragement that have helped you during the Covid-19 pandemic?
+We’d love to know what messages are giving you strength, today and every day.
 Please share any quotes that inspire you in the comments below.

 Don’t go through your health journey alone.